Devsbench/modern-sunflower-72abb/src/pages/index.md

     title: Scale Up Team in Europe.
 Get High Quality Code at Speed
     image: images/5.jpg
     content: >
       We have a focus.
-Focus on Golang Devs Scouting.
+Focus on Golang Devs Recruitment.
+Contractors and FTE.
+      Whoever you need.
 We are much cheaper and better than a standard agency.
       Why?
 Because we have a strong pipeline of golang talent and we know how to recruit them.
     actions:
       - label: Get Started
         url: /docs